senyosimpson/blog/content/posts/rust-error-handling.md

 [Why you should learn about distributed systems]: #why-you-should-learn-about-distributed-systems

 I have a growing interest in distributed systems.
-I'm not even sure why because distributed systems are always broken and you're unsure of everything.
-You made a request to another service to run a function and never got a response?
+I'm not even sure why because distributed systems are always broken and you're unsure of everything!
+You made a request to another service and never got a response?
 Well maybe the service was down or there was a network interruption and it never got delivered or it got delivered and the request ran successfully but there was a network interruption on response or the service is completely overwhelmed.
 As you can see, it's a mess.
 However, it's not all doom and gloom!
 Thankfully, we can be certain about one thing.
 The system *will* have failures.
 All.
 The.
 Time.
-Like I said, great news!
-In distributed systems, failure is normal.
+Like I said, great news :) In distributed systems, failure is normal.
 These systems are built to be fault-tolerant.
 If there is anything that has stuck with me since learning more about them, it is this: build for failure.
 This thinking is applicable in most aspects of software development.
 Ignoring error paths is asking for a disaster.
-How many times have you used software and it returns the world's the most unhelpful error messages?
+How many times have you used software and it returns the world's most unhelpful error messages?
 It once took me about a full working day to debug an error that was fixed by using a jpg image instead of a png.
 The error message had absolutely nothing to do with the image format though and so I wasted countless hours researching and debugging.
 The application was not built to handle (reasonable) failures.
 I'd be lying if I said all the code I have written had great error handling.
-In fact, I used to ignore error paths like its nothing.
+In fact, I used to ignore error paths like it is nothing.
 Runtime errors were my best friend for far too long.
 Fortunately, I have left my dark ways.
 Error handling is such an important part of development precisely because it allows us to handle failure.
 It improves our ability to reason about our software; we understand the myriad ways it may fail.
-When we do have failures, great error messages allow us to diagnose problems efficiently.
+When we do have failures, great error messages help us diagnose problems efficiently.
 This in turn boosts productivity and leads to an improved developer experience.

 ## Shifting paradigms